Austin-Daigle/MKVToolNix-Json-Output-File-Autofilter/README.md

 ![image](https://github.com/Austin-Daigle/MKVToolNix-Json-Output-File-Autofilter/assets/100094056/acb5951a-9193-4031-b199-dd96f1e45ccd)
 ![image](https://github.com/Austin-Daigle/MKVToolNix-Json-Output-File-Autofilter/assets/100094056/fcca8638-ed8d-4539-8b36-4f479f066319)
 * The user can copy the result to the clipboard, close the program, or return to the main menu.
-* Finally, navigate to the directory containing the media assets, automation script, and options.json file and execute the batch script.
+* Finally, navigate to the directory containing the media assets, automation script, and options.json file and execute the [batch script](https://github.com/Austin-Daigle/MKVToolNix-Json-Output-File-Autofilter/blob/main/MKVToolNix%20Json%20AutoFilter%20Project%20(Full%20Project)/Batch%20Automation%20Scripts/batch-subtitles.bat).
-* If setup correctly, the media assets (.mkv files) should have their respective .srt subtitles files merged into them.
+* If set up correctly, the media assets (.mkv files) should have their respective .srt subtitles files merged into them.